 Mild pulmonary regurgitation is very common and may not require any treatment.
 If the pulmonary valve is normal, there may not even be a need for regular checkups.
 However, if there is moderate or severe pulmonary regurgitation, doctors will monitor the patient with regular checkups.

 Currently, medications are not used to help with pulmonary regurgitation itself, but medications may be used to help the heart to pump more efficiently.

-In severe cases of pulmonary regurgitation, surgery may be needed to repair or to replace the pulmonary valve.
-Surgeons will consider your child's age, gender and particular needs, as well as the valve anatomy, before attempting to repair the valve (or at least improve its function) with a type of surgery called a valvuloplasty.
+In severe cases of pulmonary regurgitation, surgery may be needed to repair or replace the pulmonary valve.
+Surgeons will consider your child's age, needs and valve anatomy before attempting to repair the valve or improve its function with a surgery called a valvuloplasty.

-Another treatment option includes the insertion of an artificial pulmonary valve, which can be done either by a surgeon or a cardiologist.
+Another treatment option includes replacing the existing pulmonary valve with an artificial valve, which can be done by a surgeon or cardiologist.

-Children with moderate or severe pulmonary regurgitation require regular checkups with a pediatric cardiologist.
-Our pediatric cardiologists follow patients until they are young adults, coordinating care with the primary care physicians.
+Children with moderate or severe pulmonary regurgitation will require regular checkups with a pediatric cardiologist.
+At Children’s Hospital of Philadelphia (CHOP), our pediatric cardiologists follow patients until they are young adults and coordinate care with primary care physicians.

-Pulmonary regurgitation can cause heart problems in adults.
+Pulmonary regurgitation can cause health problems in adults.
 It is very important that adults with this condition are monitored by a cardiologist regularly.
-The Cardiac Center will help with the transition to an adult cardiologist.
+CHOP’s Cardiac Center can help with the transition to an adult cardiologist.

 The Philadelphia Adult Congenital Heart Center, a joint program of CHOP and the University of Pennsylvania, meets the unique needs of adults who were born with heart defects.